roblabs/xyz-raster-sources/index.md

 ---

-## Use in a Mapbox or MapLibre Style
+## Mapbox or MapLibre Style

 Tiles for use in Mapbox or MapLibre for mobile or web applications, can easily be configured.
 See the [styles](styles){:target="blank"} directory for sample style JSON.
+These styles follow the [TileJSON `v3.0.0`](https://github.com/mapbox/tilejson-spec/tree/master/3.0.0) specification.

 You can also find several styles hosted by MapLibre.org.
 See <https://github.com/maplibre/demotiles>.